hct-ux/preact-netlify/content/component/notifications-draft.md

 description: >-
   Notifications provide key contextual information, such as system status, global or page-level error messaging or the successful completion of a performed action.
-Includes the following options:

-  * Level (global, inline, toast)

-  * State
+  All notifications (global, inline and toast) have four possible states:

-    - Info: neutral updates such as helpful information
+  * **Info:** Neutral updates such as helpful information

-    - Success: positive updates such as an action that has been successfully completed
+  * **Success:** Positive updates such as an action that has been successfully completed

-    - Warn: a mild warning which does not require the user to take any action, such as a notification of upcoming system downtime
+  * **Warn:** A mild warning which does not require the user to take any action

-    - Error: a major warning which usually requires the user to act, such as a form error
+  * **Error:** A major warning, such as an error or event that requires the user to act
 preview: https://ds.gbgplc.com/react/iframe.html?id=molecules-notifications--global-notification-element
 dos:
   - Ensure that the wording of the notification message clearly conveys its